 A: No. Full payment of tuition and fees is due open registration.
 Incomplete registrations will be returned without having been processed.

 Q: What is the tuition?

-A: As of Fall 2012, all credit courses in the Office of Continuing Education cost $530 per course.
+A: As of Fall 2013, all credit courses in the Office of Continuing Education cost $530 per course.
 Students who register online for a credit course get a $50 tuition discount.
 Praxis I preparation courses are $300 each.
 There are no discounts for Praxis I preparation courses.
 Praxis I Prep courses cost $300 for online and paper registrations.
-Except for the Praxis I course, there is a $10 lab fee for all computer classes.
+CPR Certification Training has it’s own tuition and registration process.
 Tuition information for Catholic school teachers.

 Q: What can I submit to prove that I have earned a Bachelor’s degree or higher?

 A: You may submit one of three documents: a copy of your official final transcripts, diploma, or your teaching license if your teaching license clearly states the degree that you hold.